Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 Figure 2 shows usage rates for each media type by usage scenario within the home.

-For audio media, usage during scenes like waking up, getting ready, doing housework/childcare, and running errands is higher compared to video and SNS.
+For audio media, usage during scenes such as waking up, getting ready, doing housework/childcare, and doing chores is higher than for video or SNS.

 Figure 3 shows the usage rates of each media type by usage scenario outside the home.

-While radio/radiko has the highest usage rate during car driving, music streaming services significantly outpace other media as the most used during walking or commuting on public transportation.
+While radio/radiko has the highest usage rate during car driving, music streaming services significantly outpace other media during walking or public transportation commutes.
 This likely reflects usage during spare moments outside the home via smartphones.

-Furthermore, these services see high usage during "walking or jogging" and "gym or sports" activities.
+Furthermore, these services are also frequently used during "walking or jogging" and "gym or sports" activities.
 This trend is likely driven by the proliferation of wireless earbuds and headphones.
-Notably, usage during active physical scenes suggests motivations beyond mere music enjoyment, potentially including mental factors like mood elevation and concentration enhancement.
+Notably, usage during active physical scenes suggests motivations beyond mere music enjoyment, potentially including mental benefits like mood elevation and concentration enhancement.

-As the environment for audio media consumption becomes increasingly flexible,不受限于时间、地点或场景, multitasking listening during chores, getting ready, or studying, along with listening during commutes or spare moments, reflects a so-called "time performance" (タイパ) mindset.
-This indicates a desire to use time effectively and avoid creating boring periods.
+As the environment for audio media consumption becomes increasingly flexible,不受限于时间、地点或场景, multitasking listening—such as while doing housework, getting ready, or studying—along with listening during commutes or other spare moments, reflects a so-called "time performance" (タイパ) mindset.
+This indicates a desire to use time efficiently and avoid creating boring periods.

 In a group interview conducted by Dentsu Inc. in August 2022 regarding media usage ( ), a working adult in their early 20s commented, "I don't want my eyes or ears to be idle."
 Audio media, which keeps the ears occupied, aligns well with the desire, particularly among younger audiences, to enhance life satisfaction through media engagement.